 - IR35 doesn’t apply to umbrella company workers as the tax and NI will be deducted before your salary is paid into your bank account.

 - The umbrella company takes care of most of the administration associated with contract work – all you need to do is submit your timsheets.

 - Using an umbrella company is a low cost option and you can expect to pay between £10-25 per week.

 - As an umbrella employee you benefit from insurance cover and statutory employee benefits – similarly to permanent employees.

 - Joining an umbrella company is incredibly easy and you can be set up in minutes.

 Like every service, there are also a few points you should consider before joining:

-- Umbrella employees are no longer able to claim expenses unless you are a mobile worker and not subject to SDC and your recruitment agency or end client has agreed to reimburse your expenses.
+- Umbrella employees are no longer able to claim expenses unless you are a mobile worker and not subject to SDC, and a majority of umbrellas will not process them.

 - Using an umbrella company is not as tax efficient as operating through your own limited company and you can expect to take home around 65% of your pay.